sparkframework/spark/doc/00-queues.md

 Spark features a very simple and generic API for writing background jobs.
 The main building block is the `queue` service.
-The `queue` service features one method, that's of interest: `push`.
+The `queue` service features one method, that's interesting within the application: `push`.

 The `push` method takes one job (a child of `Spark\Core\Job`) and pushes it onto the queue.
+A queue worker then takes the job from the queue by calling the `pop` method.
+When the worker has received a job, it calls the `run` method.

 ## A Quick Example